-The Southern California Leadership Network’s Leadership L.A. program ended last November after nine amazing months.
+The Southern California Leadership Network’s Leadership L.A. program ended last November after nine months.
 I was fortunate to experience some of the best speakers and programming about the various different aspects of the City of Angels.

 - Always employ listening to all communities, publics, groups, and collaborators.